Malta at the 1960 Summer Paralympics

 Malta participated in the inaugural Paralympic Games in 1960 in Rome.
 The country sent four representatives (three men and a woman) to compete in athletics, snooker and table tennis.
-Each of them won a medal in his or her event.
+All four athletes won a medal.
 Malta won more medals than at any other edition of the Paralympic Games, and won its only silver medals to date; it would win bronze, at best, in subsequent Games.